isene/RTFM/README.md

 ## Keys
 Key    | What happens when pressed
 -------|-------------------------------------------------------------
-h      | Show help text in right pane
+?      | Show help text in right pane
 DOWN   | Go one item down in left pane (rounds to top) UP     | Go one item up in left pane (rounds to bottom) PgDown | Go one page down in left pane